China Threatens Retaliation As Trump Announces New Round Of Tariffs | Leadership Newspaper

 China Threatens Retaliation As Trump Announces New Round Of Tariffs

+That, if implemented, would extend taxes to all Chinese goods coming into the U.S.

-Trump had said on Thursday that he would hike tariffs on some 300 billion dollars’ worth of Chinese goods to 10 per cent starting Sept.
+Trump on Thursday said he would hike tariffs on some $300 billion worth of Chinese goods to 10 per cent starting Sept.
 1.

-That is on top of the 25-per-cent tariffs already imposed over the past year on 250 billion dollars’ worth of Chinese products.
+That is on top of the 25 per cent tariffs already imposed over the past year on $250 billion worth of Chinese products.

+The U.S. announcement, which was not widely expected, sent stocks tumbling across the globe.

-The Shanghai Composite Index dropped 1.41 per cent and China’s CSI 300 Index declined 1.47 per cent, while European stocks were also down Friday morning.
+The Shanghai Composite Index dropped by 1.41 per cent and China’s CSI 300 Index declined by 1.47 per cent, while European stocks were also down Friday morning.

-The S&P 500 index in the US closed down nearly 1 per cent on Thursday.
+The S&P 500 index in the U.S. closed down nearly one per cent on Thursday.

 The ministry did not say what measures would be taken but they could likely take the form of retaliatory tariffs or the blacklisting of U.S. companies.

-He stressed that the Sept.
+He stressed the Sept.
 1 deadline was fixed and not a negotiating ploy.

+“If they don’t want to trade with us, that’s fine with me.

 He also accused China of devaluing its currency.